JL-14/community-incident-forum/README.md

 + [Psycopg2](https://www.psycopg.org/): the database driver used to connect to the database.
 + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
 + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
++ [Summernote](https://summernote.org/): used as Bootstrap tool for managing the appearance and functionality of the administrative parts of the site
 + [GitHub](https://github.com/): used to host the website's source code.
 + [GitPod](https://www.gitpod.io/): used as the IDE for the final stages of the project.
 + [VSCode](https://code.visualstudio.com/): the IDE used for the early development stages, later replaced by GitPod.